Birding Resources

 Attend a field trip and experience birding in some of our beauitful local refuges and environments, while learning from experienced birders.
 Grab some binoculars and sign up!

-ALL PARTICIPANTS MUST REGISTER AND SIGN AN ALTACAL LIABILITY WAIVER PRIOR TO ATTENDING A FIELD TRIP.
+ALL PARTICIPANTS MUST REGISTER AND SIGN AN ALTACAL LIABILITY WAIVER PRIOR TO ATTENDING FIELD TRIPS.

 Local Birding Sites

-Check out reviews and journal entries detailing Altacal Members' favorite local birding spots, including recommendations from Kathy Trevino's and Jen Patterson.
+Check out reviews and journal entries detailing Altacal Members' favorite local birding spots, including recommendations from Kathy Trevino and Jen Patterson.

 Download "Birds of Butte County" checklist